mdr/mash/getting-started-guide.md

 of which contains summary information about a file or directory, such as its name, size, owner, and so on.

-Mash will, by default, render a sequence of objects a table, with a column for each field in the object, and a row for each object in the sequence.
+Mash will, by default, render a sequence of objects as a table, with a column for each field in the object, and a row for each object in the sequence.

 Notice that some fields are rendered in a particular human-readable way, for example, `4KB`, `rwxr-xr-x`, or `1 month ago`.
 These are custom display formats for those fields, not text;